PseudoDevs/IamGhost/bbmd4.md

-Last updated: 2024-04-08 13:21:54
+Last updated: 2024-04-08 13:22:27
-Random Quote: Sometimes you gotta do bad things to catch bad people. - Javier Pe�a
+Random Quote: Did you know that if gravity were slightly more powerful, the universe would collapse into a ball? - Sheldon